-Mount Sunapee will be emphasizing the relationship that we have with the NH State Parks System and where appropriate on our signage will be including the NH State Parks Logo Mount Sunapee will also be including the NH State Parks logo in our brochure and trail map.
+Mount Sunapee will be emphasizing the relationship that we have with the NH State Parks System and where appropriate on our signage will be including the NH State Parks Logo.
+Mount Sunapee will also be including the NH State Parks logo on our trail map.
 Mount Sunapee is proud of its partnership with the state park system.